Skip to content

 2. In the navigation pane, choose APIs.

-3. Choose your API, and then choose Stages.
+3. Select your API, and then choose Stages.

-4. In Stages, choose your stage, and then choose the Logs/Tracing tab.
+4. Choose your stage, and then choose the Logs/Tracing tab.

-By default, all API resources use the same configurations as their stage.
-This setting can be overridden to have different configurations for each method if you don't want to inherit from the stage.
+By default, all API resources use the same configuration as the API resource stage.
+If you don't want to inherit the stage, then override the setting and set different configurations.

 1. Open the API Gateway console.